College Factual by our College Data Analytics Team

 5

 You’ll be in good company if you decide to attend University of Massachusetts Amherst.
 It ranked #5 on our 2023 Schools for a Doctorate Highly Focused on Materials Processing and Manufacturing Major in the New England Region list.
-Amherst, Massachusetts is the setting for this large institution of higher learning.
-The public school handed out doctorate’s materials processing and manufacturing degrees to 8 students in 2020-2021.
+This large school is located in Amherst, Massachusetts, and it awarded 9 doctorate’s materials processing and manufacturing degrees in 2021-2022.

-The school has an excellent freshman retention rate of 89%, which means students like the school well enough to return for a second year.
-The undergrad student loan default rate at the school is 1.9%, which is quite low when compared to the national default rate of 10.1%.
+The school has an excellent freshman retention rate of 91%, which means students like the school well enough to return for a second year.
+The school has an impressive undergrad student loan default rate.
+It’s only 0.9%, which is much lower than the national rate of 10.1%.

-Read full report on General Materials Engineering at University of Massachusetts Amherst
+Read more about General Materials Engineering at UMass Amherst

 Switch to a Different Ranking Method